It's a Great Feeling: Reception

+Box office

+According to Warner Bros. records, the film earned $2,059,000 domestically and $654,000 in overseas markets.
+Variety listed the film as a box office disappointment.

+Critical response

 Variety commented: "Joan Crawford (as herself) does a pip of a bit in a swank gown shop with the three principals, rating plenty of howls."
 In his book on Doris Day's career, author Tom Santopietro writes that the Crawford's self-parody of her "notoriously dramatic" screen image is the funniest bit in the film.
 Crawford supposedly overhears Jack Carson and Dennis Morgan discussing Doris Day and thinks they are taking advantage of her.
 She automatically launches into a clichéd, melodramatic speech typical of her screen persona (in this case, from Mildred Pierce) and furiously slaps both Jack Carson and Dennis Morgan.
 Carson asks "What's that for?" and Crawford smiles, shrugs and says: "I do that in all my pictures!"

-Box Office

-According to Warner Bros. records, the film earned $2,059,000 domestically and $654,000 in overseas markets.

-Awards and nominations
+Accolades

 The title tune "It's a Great Feeling" (written by Jule Styne and Sammy Cahn), received an Academy Award nomination for Best Song.